PavanRangani/docs/docs/prd/chat/my-chats.md

   - Provides a Way to add new chat.
 See [Chat box](./chat.md#chat-box-ui-component) for more details.
 For Done task there isn't any way to add Chat
 - Provides a Way to open `View Task` and `Edit Task` dialog
 - When task has unread chat or task has NEW or REOPEN tag, provides `Mark as Read` action
-- On `Mark as Read`, Unread highlight and NEW or REOPEN tag will be removed
+- On `Mark as Read`, all unread chat messages and NEW or REOPEN tag will be mark as read
 - When task has more Chats, shows scroll in task card.
 During scroll, Entity name and task name remains sticky

 ## Sort By